rhysd/Mstdn/README.md

 if you set `"/web/timelines/home"` to some key shortcut and you input the key, browser will navigate page to `https://{your host}/web/timelines/home`.

+If an action name ends with `.js`, it will run key shortcut plugin (please see below 'Key Shortcut Plugin' section).

 By default, some key shortcuts for tab items are set in addition to above table.

 <details>